Krish-Waghresha/InterviewPrep/README.md

 3. CSS transitions?
 Nailed it.
 4. Became a pro at juggling HTML, CSS, Java, and Postgres all at once.

 What's Next:

-\nVersion 2 is on the horizon!
+Version 2 is on the horizon!
 Less reliance on cookies, smarter database use, and some cool new features like easy question navigation.